CodyNicholson/Backend_Development_Notes/Software_Development_Process/Requirements_Engineering/wheredoRequirementsComeFrom.md

-#Where do Requirements Come From?
+# Where do Requirements Come From?

-###Stakeholders
+### Stakeholders - The people who own shares of the company

-###Application domain - If the software is for a bank it will have different regulations than software for a school
+### Application domain - If the software is for a bank it will have different regulations than software for a school

-###Documentation - Notes/Books
+### Documentation - Notes/Books